St. Stephen's Episcopal Church

 Marriage is both a civil ceremony and a religious ritual.
 Couples throughout history have pledged to spend their lives together in faithfulness, love, and mutual respect and care.
 In the church, the couple accepts Christ’s invitation to have him be a part of a loving and life-giving romantic relationship.
 A married couple, by the way they fulfill their marriage vows, will love, honor and nurture each other.
 They will also be a blessing to others, an example (or an icon) of what it means to be loving and faithful to another human being.

-If you are looking for a beautiful place to have your wedding, and a beautiful and holy ceremony to begin your married life, we invite you to consider St. Stephen's, whether you are a member of our church or not.
+If you are looking for a beautiful place to have your wedding - whether in the Church or in our new outdoor pavilion - and a beautiful and holy ceremony to begin your married life, we invite you to consider St. Stephen's, whether you are a member of our church or not.

 SEE ALSO: